 Many vets routinely stock Monoject needles.
 Some people use these without

-any problem, and many people use then initially when they have not yet had
+any problem, and many people use them initially when they have not yet had

 time to shop around for supplies.
 However, the best needles for CKD cats